KilianPiochUBT/TASEP/README.md

    - `--save-select [a|e|p|c|m]` this switch can control which values will be saved to file during or after the calculation (depeding on `-a <num>`).
 Several can be selected simultaneously.
    Possible options are:
-      `-a` All of the below
+      `-a` All of the below\
-      `-e` Expected values ordered from entry to exit node `-p` Probabilities of all possible states ordered from the state represented by binary 0 to state $`2^N - 1`$, with N=chain length
+      `-e` Expected values ordered from entry to exit node\
+      `-p` Probabilities of all possible states ordered from the state represented by binary 0 to state $`2^N - 1`$, with N=chain length\
-      `-c` Covariance Matrices
+      `-c` Covariance Matrices\
-      `-m` Multiplicative expected values (depreciated)
+      `-m` Multiplicative expected values (depreciated)\

    The solver is also able to solve systems with time dependend jump rates.
-   It is important to note here that the default behaviour of the solver is to run until `-T <num>` is reached.
+   It is important to note here that in this case the default behaviour of the solver is to run until `-T <num>` is reached.
 Because of entrainment it is not expected for the trajectories to settle at some steady state

    Necessary switches for time variant flow rates